Losant/losant-docs/docs/workflows/logic/csv-decode.md

 }
 ```

-The CSV Decode node would give the following output payload.
+The CSV Decode Node would give the following output payload.

 ```json
 {